Being successful in business depends on one thing: selling something that customers will buy at a cost they can afford.

 For you to learn the most about your customers, the MVP must be stable and usable.
 If the product doesn’t deliver on its promises, you can’t know if the features are something customers want.
 When designing your MVP, limit the number of features to only those that test your assumptions, but make sure that those features are well designed.

 These few features probably won’t thrill your customers at first.
 What you need to do is find your “early adopting” customers — those clients for whom the problem your MVP solves is so painful that they are willing to accept a less-than-perfect product now and hope to get the perfect solution later.
 These are the clients who will have the patience for using your MVP and will give you the best data for future iterations.

-Follow these steps precisely, and you will develop a product that has a faithful customer base and is profitable.
+Follow these steps and you will increase the likelihood of developing a product that has a faithful customer base and is profitable.